The Most Advanced Ducted Air Conditioning System Ever Built in Australia Is Now Available

 Precise and Powerful Delivery of Cool Air

 The design of the ActronAir ESP Platinum Ultima allows for homeowners to regulate with precision the areas of their residence that receive air conditioning.
 The system enables management of up to eight different zones in the home through a central master control or individual control stations.
 Distributing air according to varying requirements caters to specific comfort needs.
 This also reduces electricity consumption, making it easy to consistently turn the system off in uninhabited rooms.
 The Tru-Inverter feature also helps the system reach maximum capacity quicker, up to five times faster than conventional inverter technology.
+If you would like more information, please visit our ducted air conditioning page.

 Advanced Variable Fan Speed Technology